-How to raise your business' credit score2nd May 2018
+How to raise your business' credit scorePublished on 2nd May 2018 - Last update on 16th October 2018

 In order for your business to grow and thrive, making sure that you have access to business finance can be essential.
 Business finance allows you to fund and support any project or aspect of your day-to-day operations.
 However, if you haven’t already applied, is it your credit score which is holding you back?
 If you have adverse credit it will affect how much interest you’re charged for any business finance agreement and may even cut you off from some products entirely.
 But rather than allowing an adverse credit rating to limit the scope of your ambition, why not get your credit score back into shape instead?
 If you’re worried about how your business’ credit score may affect your application, there are plenty of ways in which you can improve your score and gain a more favourable deal for your business.

 1. Check up on your score with a Credit Agency

 Before applying for any business finance solution, it might be a wise idea to check your business’ credit history beforehand.
 You can do this with a number of Credit Agencies, such as Experian, Equifax and TransUnion.
 Just remember not to check your score too many times in a short period as this can cause lenders to assume that your business is suffering from financial difficulty.